ciel-lang/CIEL/docs/scripting.md

 > Note: this is brand new!
 Expect limitations and changes.

-Get the `ciel` binary and call it with your .lisp script:
+Get the `ciel` binary (it's under 30MB) and call it with your .lisp script:

 ```
 $ ciel script.lisp